jugendtreffen/jugendtreffen-login/README.md

 yarn rw setup ui --help
 ```

+### UI Templates:
+Most of the Blocks are borrowed from [Flowbite](https://flowbite.com/) check them out bevore designing something on your own only to find out it already exists, but better.

+Also consider taking a look into the [Tailwind docs](https://tailwindcss.com/docs/) as I used Tailwind extensively.

 ## Testing with Jest

 It'd be hard to scale from side project to startup without a few tests.
 Redwood fully integrates Jest with both the front- and back-ends, and makes it easy to keep your whole app covered by generating test files with all your components and services: